yash-aggarwal-17/AxionDCBH/README.md

     4.)
 Pandas 2.2 <br />
     5.)
 Matplotlib 3.9 <br />
     6.) h5py 3.12 <br />
     7.)
 We will also need to install HaloMod for a statistical analysis of halos.
-The library can be found at: https://github.com/halomod/halomod
+The library can be found at: https://github.com/halomod/halomod  <br />

 The example.ipynb and physics/definitions.ipynb are just there to test out pieces of code. 'plots' directory contains all the necessary plots, and 'solutions' directory contains the solutions to the parameter space scans.
 These computations are extemely expensive so it is better to save them in a file and recall from there.